IntelexTechnologies/api-docs/source/includes/acts/get_api.md

-workflowQuestionCategoryIds | int | Workflow Question Category Ids are the unique identifiers for the associated workflow question category. dataTypeIds | int | Data Type IDs are the unique identifiers for the associated data type. requiredInds | string | Required Inds is the value if an answer is required before saving the form. questions | string | quQuestions are the question content values included on the form.
+workflowQuestionCategoryIds | int | Workflow Question Category Ids are the unique identifiers for the associated workflow question category. dataTypeIds | int | Data Type IDs are the unique identifiers for the associated data type. requiredInds | string | Required Inds is the value if an answer is required before saving the form. questions | string | Questions are the question content values included on the form.

 ### 20. Workflow Type Table